 Your height plays a very important role while deciding to buy a cricket bat.
 Cricket bats commonly come in different sizes.
 Let me also break the myth that bigger the bat the better it is for stroke play.

 The size of the bat has no relation to stroke play.
-Your height is the determining factor because a short person will find it very difficult to play with a bigger bat in the same way it will be difficult for a taller batsman to adjust playing with a smaller bat.
+Your height is the determining factor.
+A short person will find it very difficult to play with a bigger bat.
+In the same way it will be difficult for a taller batsman to adjust playing with a smaller bat.

 #2.
 The Ideal Weight